Foundation / Corporation

 Paso del Norte Health Foundation (PdNHF)

 Grants to Western Texas, Southern New Mexico, and Northern Mexico nonprofits, churches, and governmental agencies for programs and projects that promote the health and wellness of local residents.
-LOIs are due by November 20.
-For the purposes of these grants, eligible areas include:
+A letter of intent must be submitted before applying.
+Eligible areas include:

 - El Paso and Hudspeth Counties in far-west Texas;